IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

 std::make_shared
 ================

-As in :code:`std::unique_ptr` case, for :code:`std::shared_ptr` there is a dedicated (and preferred) method for creating pointers called :code:`std::make_shared()` It constructs an object of given type and wraps it in a :code:`std::shared_ptr`.
-See code below:
+As in the case of :code:`std::unique_ptr`, :code:`std::shared_ptr` includes a dedicated (and preferred) method for creating pointers called :code:`std::make_shared()`.
+It constructs an object of a given type and wraps it in :code:`std::shared_ptr`.
+See the code below:

 .. code-block:: cpp

    auto ptr = std::make_shared<int>(13);

-Please be aware that there is no way to release the memory for the control block and the managed object separately when using :code:`std::make_shared`.
-It creates a single heap-allocation for both the control block and the managed object so we have to wait until we can release both the managed object and the control block.
+Please be aware that there isn't a way to release the memory for the control block and the managed object separately when using :code:`std::make_shared`.
+It creates a single heap-allocation for both the control block and the managed object, so we have to wait until we can release both the managed object and the control block.

 std::weak_ptr